OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

 > `sudo apt-get -y install docker-ce`</br>
 >

-Go to [Using your own certificate](/deployment/custom-certificate#for-the-docker-container-of-openvidu-server) to add your certificate to the container instead of using the self-signed default one.
+Go to [Using your own certificate](/deployment/custom-certificate#for-the-docker-container-of-openvidu-server) to add your certificate to the container instead of using the self-signed default one (which will launch a security warning on the user's browser).

 #### 7B. ...or init your own openvidu-server executable

 ```console
 java -jar -Dopenvidu.secret=YOUR_SECRET openvidu-server.jar &
 ```
-Go to [Using your own certificate](/deployment/custom-certificate#for-a-jar-binary-of-openvidu-server) to add your certificate to the JAR instead of using the self-signed default one.
+Go to [Using your own certificate](/deployment/custom-certificate#for-a-jar-binary-of-openvidu-server) to add your certificate to the JAR instead of using the self-signed default one (which will launch a security warning on the user's browser).

 #### 8. Finally check your server